jmora2ec/ecommerce-product-page-app/README.md

 ## Description

 Product page application made with react components and build with vite front-end tool, with some features:

--mobil responsive
+- mobil responsive
--mobil menu
+- mobil menu
--light box images
+- light box images
--product picture slides
+- product picture slides
--shopping cart management
+- shopping cart management

 ## Tools and libraries used